Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 If patients develop akathisia or clinically significant parkinsonism while on Austedo or Austedo XR, treatment should be reduced or stopped altogether.

-The risk of these movement disorders may also be increased in patients also taking antipsychotics and medications that suppress dopamine.
+The risk of these movement disorders also may be increased in patients who additionally are taking antipsychotics and medications that suppress dopamine.

 Sedation and sleepiness

-Sedation and sleepiness were a common side effect of Austedo and Austexo XR in clinical trials.
+Sedation and sleepiness were common side effects of Austedo and Austexo XR in clinical trials.
 For this reason, it is recommended that patients starting on either therapy do not drive, operate dangerous machinery, or undertake other actions that require alertness until they know how the medication affects them.

-Drinking alcohol or taking other sedating medications while on Austedo/Austedo XR may worse sedation and sleepiness.
+Drinking alcohol or taking other sedating medications while on Austedo/Austedo XR may worsen sedation and sleepiness.

 Excess prolactin